 A Serial Peripheral Interface (SPI) bus is used to facilitate configuration of the device and to optimize performance.
-The SPI bus consists of Chip-Select Bit (CSB), Serial Clock (SCLK) Serial Data Output (SDO) and Serial Data Input/Output (SDIO).
+The SPI bus consists of Chip Select Bar (CSB), Serial Clock (SCLK) Serial Data Output (SDO), and Serial Data Input/Output (SDIO).
 The maximum SCLK rate is equal to the ADC sample rate ( $f{SAMPLE}$ ) divided by 16 for write operations and $f{SAMPLE}$ divided by 66 for reads.
 At $f{SAMPLE}$ = 250MHz, maximum SCLK is 15.63MHz for writing and 3.79MHz for read operations.
-There is no minimum SCLK rate but the ADC clock (CLKP/CLKN) must be active to access the SPI registers.
+There is no minimum SCLK rate.